midhunshyam/Predictive-Analytics/README.md

 ## Individual Contributions

-While the project was a team submission, the following tasks were **individually completed**:
+While the project was a team collaboration, the following tasks were **individually completed** by the author:

 - **End-to-end implementation of Neural Networks (NN)**
 - **Development of the Naive Bayes Classifier**
 - **Complete KNN Imputation pipeline for missing values**
 - **Database schema design and documentation**

-*Note:* Credits were shared with the team for collaborative spirit, but the above contributions were fully executed by the author.

 ## Key Outcomes